Updated on 3/24/2022

 It seems ironic, right?
 Shouldn’t he be the one seeing a therapist?

-It is a good idea for him to see a therapist if he isn’t already, but committing to therapy yourself is much easier than asking him to do it.
-Working with a therapist helps mitigate the stress of being in a relationship with a man who deals with depression.
+It is a good idea for him to see a mental health professional or therapist if he isn’t already, but committing to therapy yourself is much easier than asking him to do it.
+Working with a mental health professional helps mitigate the stress of being in a relationship with a man who deals with depression.
 It will allow you to better understand what he is going through and lead by example if he is resistant to therapy.

-It’s also an opportunity to takes steps towards asking him to join you for couples therapy.
+It’s also an opportunity to take steps towards asking him to join you for couples therapy.
 Again, this might be easier than convincing him to see a therapist alone.

 Consider couples counseling